-Format: This is a 4-week facilitated course with scheduled dates for weekly objectives and discussions.
+Format: 3-week facilitated course with weekly objectives and discussions.

 Habits of Happy Teachers: Perspectives on Thriving in Education

-Format: This is a 5-week facilitated course with scheduled dates for weekly objectives and discussions.
+Format: 5-week facilitated course with scheduled weekly objectives and discussions.

 You’ve been hired for your professional experience and subject-matter expertise but have never taught.
 Now what?
 If you are unsure about where to begin, this is the course for you.
 You will have access to tips and tools that will help you launch your successful teaching career.
 The other courses in this strand will then help you take it to the next level.